sf-wdi-37/command-line/readme.md

 1. `-r`, as in `cp -r` and `rm -r`

+  Recursive, for folders.

 2.  `-a`, as in `ls -a`

 3. `-f`, as in `rm -f`

+  For `rm -f` removes all files regardless of permission or options like `-i`.
+  - Julie

 4. `--help`, as in `git --help`

 5. `--version`, as in `ruby --version`